edgedb/easy-edgedb/chapter7/index.md

 } filter .name = <str>$name;
 ```

-When we do that, we get a prompt asking us to enter the value: `Parameter <str>$name:` Just type London, with no quotes because it already knows that it's a string.
-The result: `{default::City {name: 'London'}}`
+When we do that, we get a prompt asking us to enter the value:

+`Parameter <str>$name:`

+Just typing London and hitting enter will lead to this expected result: `{default::City {name: 'London'}}`

+Note that on the REPL it knows to expect a string so you don't need to type `'London'`.
+Give `'London'` a try though!
+The query works, but returns an empty set: `{}`.
+That's because it's looking for a `City` object where the name is `'London'`, not `London`.

 Now let's take that to make a much more complicated (and useful) query, using two parameters.
 We'll call them `$name` and `$has_modern_name`.
 Don't forget to cast them all: